-You will usually be given asparaginase during a stay in hospital.
+You are usually given asparaginase during a stay in hospital.
 A chemotherapy nurse will give it to you.
-Asparaginase can be given in combination with other cancer drugs.
+Asparaginase can be given in combination with other chemotherapy drugs.

 During treatment you usually see a cancer doctor, a chemotherapy nurse or a specialist nurse, and a specialist pharmacist.
 This is who we mean when we mention doctor, nurse or pharmacist in this information.